POETSII/tinsel/README.md

 bool keyTrySend(uint32_t key, uint32_t numFlits, void* msg);
 ```

+New section on programmable routers:
+  * Routing record format, byte ordering etc.
+  * Semantics of records
+  * Restrictions on IND records
+  * Avoiding deadlock: programmer has some added resposibility here

 # Tinsel 0.7.1

 Tinsel is a [RISC-V](https://riscv.org/)-based manythread
 message-passing architecture designed for FPGA clusters.
 It is being
 developed as part of the [POETS
 Project](https://poets-project.org/about) (Partial Ordered Event
 Triggered Systems).
-This manual describes the architecture and
-associated APIs.
 Further background can be found in our [FPL 2019
-paper](doc/fpl-2019-paper.pdf), which presents Tinsel 0.6.
-If you're
-a POETS Partner, you can access a machine running Tinsel in the [POETS
+paper](doc/fpl-2019-paper.pdf).
+If you're a POETS Partner, you can
+access a machine running Tinsel in the [POETS
 Cloud](https://github.com/POETSII/poets-cloud).

 ## Release Log